m-zakeri/CodART/docs/index.md

 **Index Terms:** Software refactoring, refactoring engine, search-based refactoring, ANTLR, Java.

 ## 1 Introduction
 **R**efactoring is a behavior-preserving program transformation that improves the design of a program.
 Refactoring engines are tools that automate the application of refactorings.
 The programmer need only select which refactoring to apply, and the engine will automatically check the *preconditions* and apply the transformations across the entire program if the preconditions are satisfied.
-Refactoring is gaining popularity, as evidenced by the inclusion of refactoring engines in modern IDEs such as IntelliJ IDEA[^1] , Eclipse[^2], or NetBeans[^3] for Java.
+Refactoring is gaining popularity, as evidenced by the inclusion of refactoring engines in modern IDEs such as [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](http://www.eclipse.org), or [NetBeans](http://www.netbeans.org) for Java.

 Considering the *EncapsulateField* refactoring as an illustrative example.
 This refactoring replaces all references to a field with accesses through setter and getter methods.
 The *EncapsulateField* refactoring takes as input the name of the field to encapsulate and the names of the new getter and setter methods.
 It performs the following transformations: